drewhammond/chefbrowser/README.md

 ## TODO

+- [ ] Decide between `html/template` and a React SPA for the frontend UI
 - [ ] Test suite
 - [ ] Drop Cobra (do we need it?)
 - [ ] Build pipeline